-At Rice, Adams & Woodruff, Attorneys at Law, our Jacksonville and Cabot, AR DWI/DUI defense attorneys can help you pursue the best resolution possible to your DWI/DUI charge.
-Our firm has been helping the people of central Arkansas since 1964.
+At Rice, Adams & Woodruff, Attorneys at Law, our Jacksonville, AR DWI/DUI defense attorneys can help you pursue the best resolution possible to your DWI/DUI charge.
+Our firm has been helping the people of Central Arkansas since 1964.
 Our lawyers can help you overcome your legal obstacles.

 The first issue that most people are concerned with following a DWI/DUI arrest is that of a driver's license suspension.
 We understand that maintaining your driving privileges can be critical to keeping your job, getting groceries and taking your kids to school or the doctor.
 We can help you secure a work permit that will allow you to drive to and from work.
 You may also be able to have an ignition interlock device installed that would allow you to drive during a suspension.